A) LUMP SUM OF FUTURE BENEFITS, DISCOUNT RATE

-Some plaintiff counsel in Ontario start negotiations using the Courts of Justice Act (“C.J.A.”) rate.
-Under section 53.09 of the Courts of Justice Act, such rate is 0.1% for the first 15 years, 2.5% thereafter.
-For simplicity`s sake, most plaintiff counsel simply use 1% to reflect the C.J.A. rate.
-The problem with this is that section 53.09, while used for determining the amount of an award in respect of future pecuniary damages, does not apply to LTD benefits and there is no case law supporting that section 53.09 applies to LTD cases.
+Some plaintiff counsel in Ontario start negotiations using the Rules of Civil Procedure.
+Under Rule 53.09 of the Courts of Justice Act, such rate is 0.1% for the first 15 years, 2.5% thereafter.
+For simplicity`s sake, most plaintiff counsel simply use 1% to reflect the rate set out in the Rules.
+The problem with this is that Rule 53.09, while used for determining the amount of an award in respect of future pecuniary damages, does not apply to LTD benefits and there is no case law supporting that section 53.09 applies to LTD cases.

 Conversely, plaintiff counsel take issue when the insurer seeks to use a 4.5% discount rate when the plaintiff is over age 60 with limited years until 65 and thus leaving a limited number of years for the LTD insurer’s investments to bear fruit.
 This is a legitimate issue to be debated at mediation.

 Some plaintiff counsel, however, cite Brito v.
 Canac Kitchens ONSC 1011 as authority for a lump sum award of future benefits.
 It is true that the trial judge in Brito awarded a lump sum of LTD futures, and also true (apart from the punitive damage award component) that this trial decision was upheld by the Ontario Court of Appeal 2012 ONCA 61.

 However, to say that the Brito case leaves many questions unanswered is a huge understatement.
 Brito concerned a wrongful dismissal and the trial judge was clearly incensed by the actions of the employer.
 In fact, the trial judge began his decision by stating that today’s employers cannot treat employees as they did in the 19th century.